 Riding a bike is a low-impact exercise, but knee pain for cycling enthusiasts is common.
-The health concern that readers of "Bicycling" most frequently write to the magazine about is knees.
 This could lead you to think that cycling is bad for your knees, but that's not necessarily true.
-You just have to have the right equipment and engage in the exercise correctly for cycling to be good for your knees.
+You need to have the right equipment and engage in the exercise correctly for cycling to be good for your knees.

 Leg Strength Required